TylerBerzzz/Interactive-Lab-Hub/Lab 1/README.md

 ## Part C. New Record
 Record Link: https://youtu.be/PYgEqELjSq4
+> This video has been remade in-response to feedback from the prior video.
+The length has been adjusted alongside some other video features that the audience recommended.

 ## Acknowledgement
 I'd like to acknowledge the Royalty Free sources used in the creation of the New Record: https://www.fesliyanstudios.com/royalty-free-music/downloads-c/scary-horror-music/8